How to Do Sepia Photography

 Advertisement

-Because sepia tone softens the light in a photo, you'll get the best results with an image that's exposed well, with good contrast and a fairly full range of shades of white, gray and black.
+Since sepia tone softens the light in a photo, you'll get the best results with an image that's exposed well, with good contrast and a fairly full range of shades of white, gray and black.
 (Of course, that's the sort of image you generally want to produce, even if you're not going to alter it.)
+That's why a black and white image has historically benefited the most from this technique.

-In a conventional darkroom, sepia toning -- unlike other types of toning, such as selenium -- is a multistep process.
-The toner actually alters the chemical composition of the photograph, replacing the metallic silver in the image with a compound such as silver sulfide.
+In a conventional darkroom, sepia toning — unlike other types of toning, such as selenium — is a multistep process.
+The toner actually alters the chemical composition of the photograph, replacing the traditional metallic silver in the image with a silver sulfide compound.
 Some people mix their own toner, but it's easier to buy a premixed commercial version [source: Frost].

 Advertisement

-First, wash the print in water for a minute or two, so the chemicals you'll apply will spread cleanly and evenly.
+First, wash the print in water for a minute or two, so the chemicals involved will spread cleanly and evenly.
 Then, immerse it in a tray of weak bleach solution, which will fade the image and soften the highlights.
-Photographer and author Lee Frost recommends a concentration of no more than one part bleach to 20 parts water, which slows the process and gives you more ability to control it [source: Frost].
+Photographer and author Lee Frost recommends a concentrated form of no more than one part bleach to 20 parts water, which slows the process and gives you more ability to control it [source: Frost].

 For more on photography basics, check out the links on the next page.